Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

 Another experiment for FER models involved training each model using the training samples from all datasets and evaluating their performance on all validation sets.
 Fig.~\ref{fig:confusion_matrix_FER_models} displays the confusion matrix for these general models across all validation sets.
 At first glance, it is clear that Fear and Disgust are the most challenging expressions for all models, with none achieving more than 50\% accuracy in predicting them.

 Deeper analysis of Fig.~\ref{fig:confusion_matrix_FER_models} reveals significant confusion among certain expressions.
 For instance, pairs like Sad-Neutral, Disgust-Neutral, and Disgust-Anger pose considerable challenges, with erroneous predictions in the range of $18.8\%-35.3\%$, while zero values would be expected.
 The expressions accuracy below 50\% are highlighted by red color in this figure.
 A comparison between POSTER and CEPrompt models and the rest of the models illustrates that they could not tackle the problem of Fear and Disgust expressions in FER task.
-On the other hand, while Fig.~\ref{fig:accuracy_matrix_of_models_over_datasets} showed, excluding two FER-specialized models, GPT-4o-mini as the top performer across various datasets, the general model results, summarized in Table~\ref{tbl:general_accuracy_fer_models}, indicate that the ViT model achieved the highest average accuracy in this experiment.
+The general model results, summarized in Table~\ref{tbl:general_accuracy_fer_models}, indicate that the ViT model achieved the highest average accuracy in this experiment.
 Additionally, MobileNet had the lowest standard deviation, indicating more consistency in its predictions.
+While these experiments give us the clues of more fairness in the Transformer-based models, their results will be discussed in Sec.~\ref{sec:experimental_results:model_experiments:conclusion}.

-So far, we have assessed the models' accuracy to evaluate their robustness against bias stemming from imbalanced data distribution.
+So far, we have assessed the models accuracy to evaluate their robustness against bias stemming from imbalanced data distribution.
 Our findings indicate that, overall, POSTER and CEPrompt are the most accurate models, while CLIP performed poorly.
-Although these results suggest that POSTER, CEPrompt, GPT-4o-mini, and ViT might be the least biased models, subsequent experiments reveal different outcomes.
-In the next step, we will apply various bias metrics to further analyze the models' biases across different attributes.
+Although these results suggest that POSTER, CEPrompt, and ViT might be the least biased models, subsequent experiments reveal different outcomes.
+In the next step, we will apply various bias metrics to further analyze the models biases across different attributes.